TeX-Live/tlcockpit/README.md

 HiDPI support
 -------------
 Depending on your JDK version and operating system, Java might not correctly detect the presence of a HiDPI screen.

-In this case setting the environment varialbe
+Upgrading to JDK14 should help in this case.

+For other versions, you might be able to fix it by setting the environment variable
 ```
-GDK_SCALE=2
+export GDK_SCALE=2
 ```
 (or even `=3`) might help.